AdamZouari/AIT_Labos/labo4-docker/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/labo4-rapport.md

 2. Give your own feelings about the final solution.
 Propose improvements or ways to do the things differently.
 If any, provide references to your readings for the improvements.

-	**The final solution is pretty good in developpement but in production we could like to automatically add/remove nodes if the load increase/decrease.**
+	**The final solution is pretty good in development but in production we would like to automatically add/remove nodes if the load increase/decrease.**

 3. (Optional:) Present a live demo where you add and remove a backend container.